Omagh

 Omagh (/ˈəʊmə, ˈəʊmɑː/; from An Ómaigh [ənˠ ˈoːmˠiː], meaning 'the virgin plain') is the county town of County Tyrone, Northern Ireland.
 It is situated where the rivers Drumragh and Camowen meet to form the Strule.
 Northern Ireland's capital city, Belfast, is 68 miles (109.5 km) to the east of Omagh, and Derry is 34 miles (55 km) to the north.

-The town had a population of 19,659 at the 2011 Census, and the former district council, which was the largest in County Tyrone, had a population of 51,356.
-Omagh contains the headquarters of the Western Education and Library Board, and also houses offices for the Department of Agriculture and Rural Development at Sperrin House, the Department for Regional Development and the Northern Ireland Roads Service at the Tyrone County Hall and the Northern Ireland Land & Property Services at Boaz House.
+The town had a population of 20,458 at the 2021 census.
+At the time of 2011 census, the former district council, which was the largest in County Tyrone, had a population of 51,356.
+Omagh contains the headquarters of the Western Education and Library Board, and also houses offices for the Department of Agriculture, Environment and Rural Affairs at Sperrin House, the Department for Infrastructure and the Northern Ireland Roads Service at the Tyrone County Hall and the Northern Ireland Land & Property Services at Boaz House.

 History

+Name

 The name Omagh is an anglicisation of the Irish name an Óghmaigh (modern Irish an Ómaigh), meaning "the virgin plain".
 A monastery was apparently established on the site of the town about 792, and a Franciscan friary was founded in 1464.
 Omagh was founded as a town in 1610.
 It served as a refuge for fugitives from the east of County Tyrone during the 1641 Rebellion.
 In 1689, James II arrived at Omagh, en route to Derry.
 Supporters of William III, Prince of Orange, later burned the town.

+County Town

-In 1768 Omagh replaced Dungannon as the county town of County Tyrone.
+In 1768, Omagh replaced Dungannon as the county town of County Tyrone.
 Omagh acquired railway links to Londonderry with the Londonderry and Enniskillen Railway in 1852, Enniskillen in 1853 and Belfast in 1861.
 St Lucia Barracks were completed in 1881.
-In 1899 Tyrone County Hospital was opened.
+In 1899, Tyrone County Hospital was opened.
 The Government of Northern Ireland made the Great Northern Railway Board close the Omagh – Enniskillen railway line in 1957.
 In accordance with the Benson Report submitted to the Northern Ireland Government in 1963, the Ulster Transport Authority closed the Portadown – Omagh – Londonderry main line in 1965, leaving Tyrone with no rail service.
-St Lucia Barracks closed on 1 August 2007.
+St Lucia Barracks closed in August 2007.

 On 30 December 1942, a Consolidated Catalina Ib of No. 240 Squadron RAF that was operating from RAF Killadeas crashed into the town.
 The crash killed all eleven occupants, however no one on the ground was killed or injured.
 The cause of the crash was never ascertained.

-Omagh Town Hall, which opened on 29 September 1915, hosted many prominent performers, including the actors Anew McMaster, Micheál Mac Liammóir and Jimmy O'Dea, before it was demolished to make way for the Strule Arts Centre in 1997.
+Omagh Town Hall, which opened on 29 September 1915, hosted a number of notable performers, including the actors Anew McMaster, Micheál Mac Liammóir and Jimmy O'Dea, before it was demolished to make way for the Strule Arts Centre in 1997.